 Did you know that it is possible to have Holy Communion brought to people’s homes?
-This is most often done for the sick, but we are very willing to bring communion to those who are housebound too.
+This is most often done for the sick, but we are happy to bring communion to those who are housebound too.
 When we bring communion to your home, we use bread and wine blessed at a previous Sunday service and as we say our prayers and receive the body and blood of our Lord in your home, so we unite with the whole of God’s family in their weekly Eucharistic sacrifice.
-This is not an alternative to coming to church if you are able, but it can provide a little spiritual help when things get especially difficult.
+When you are unable to come to church due to illness, home communion can provide comfort and spiritual nourishment.
 If you or somebody you know would like to receive communion at their home or in hospital please contact the Church Office.

 End of Life Ministry

-If someone you know needs end of life ministry, please contact one of our priests.
+If someone you know needs end of life ministry, please contact The Vicar.